Have any questions? Call us.

 Established in 2004 through the generosity of Bill and Sheila Lambert, the Lambert Family Lecture Series invites experts to explore global issues in art and contemporary culture with the community’s diverse audiences.
 Past guests have included such artists and scholars as Arthur Danto, Christian Marclay, Josiah McElheny, Robert Storr, Luc Tuymans, and Diana Widmaier Picasso.

 John Waters has written and directed 16 movies including Pink Flamingos (1972), Polyester (1981), Hairspray (1988), Cry-Baby (1990), Serial Mom (1994), and A Dirty Shame (2004).
 He’s the author of eight books, including Crackpot (1986); Art: A Sex Book (2003, cowritten with Bruce Hainley); Shock Value (2005); Role Models (2011); and Carsick (2015).
 Make Trouble, published by Algonquin Books in 2017, features his commencement speech delivered at the 2015 Rhode Island School of Design graduation ceremony.
 Waters is also a renowned visual artist.
-His photographs have been shown in galleries all over the world, including a presentation at the Wexner Center in 1999, and his retrospective survey Indecent Exposure tours to the Wex in February 2019 after opening at the Baltimore Museum of Art in October 2018.
+His photographs have been shown in galleries all over the world, including a presentation at the Wexner Center in 1999, his first solo museum exhibition.

 In 2014–15, several institutions recognized Waters’s 50 years in filmmaking including the Film Society of Lincoln Center and the British Film Institute.
 In May 2015, he was awarded an Honorary Doctorate of Fine Arts from the Rhode Island School of Design and the same by the Maryland Institute College of Arts in May 2016.
 The French Minister of Culture bestowed Waters with the rank of Officer in the Order of Arts and Letters in 2015, and in 2017, he was honored with the Writers Guild of America East’s Ian McLellan Hunter Award for his body of work as a screenwriter.
 Waters is a member of The Academy of Motion Picture Arts and Sciences and the National Academy of Recording Arts and Sciences and served on the boards of The Andy Warhol Foundation and Printed Matter, as well as on the Wexner Center’s International Arts Advisory Council.